 Academy converters are maintained schools that have converted to academies.
 Where a school has converted to become an academy, the data for the school prior to conversion are linked to the new academy data and displayed on the dashboard.
 For schools that have recently closed, or are in the process of closing, data will be available until the school is removed from the eligible schools list and the dashboard is updated.
 Data concerning these schools are available from the DfE performance tables.
 For new schools that do not have data for a full academic year, no dashboards are available.

 Why doesn’t my school have a dashboard?

 Dashboards are produced for new schools once there is a full academic year of data available.
-For example, schools which opened in September 2012 will have dashboards developed in late 2013.
+For example, schools that opened in or before September 2012 will have dashboards released in 2014.

 How is the disadvantaged pupils category defined?

 The disadvantaged pupils category includes pupils who were eligible for free school meals (FSM) at any point during the last six years and children looked after (CLA).
 CLA are pupils who have been looked after continuously for six months (>=183 days) during the year and are aged between five and fifteen.
 The data do not cover those children looked after under respite care.

 How will the School Data Dashboard be used by inspectors?

 Inspectors will continue to take account of a wide range of data when gathering